Methodology · QScore model v0.3

 Known weakness:aggressive buybacks can artificially inflate ROE by shrinking the equity base.
 Apple's ROE around 147% is real but largely an accounting artifact.
 ROA and absolute margins partially correct for this.

-Risk (lower risk → higher score)
+Risk (lower volatility, market-aligned beta → higher score)

 Metrics:Beta to S&P 500 (closer to 1.0 = higher score), 60-day annualized realized volatility (lower = higher score, z-scored within sector).